nextgis/docs_toolbox/source/geocodetable.rst

 *  Source data - CSV file with a list of addresses.
 First row should contain field names.
 File should be in UTF-8 encoding.
 *  Field with address - name of the field that contains addresses in a source CSV file.
-*  Geocoder - specify one of the two available geocoder providers: Google.
-Case insensitive.
+*  Geocoder - specify one of the available geocoder providers.
+Note that only Nominatim is free, for others you need a license.
-*  API key - API key to run chosen geocoder.
+*  API key - API key to run the chosen geocoder.
+For Nominatim leave empty.

 .. note::
     **How to get a geocoder API key**